mvolkmann/blog/src/prolog.md

 | question/query | asks if something is true or asks for a matching value         |
 | database       | a collection of facts and rules                                |

+A rule can be thought of as a special kind of fact that depends on a set of facts.

 ## Basic Syntax

 Prolog programs are composed of facts, rules, and queries.